South Downs Way 5 : Amberley to Shoreham By Sea or Lancing walk

 - After lunch, come out of the pub and turn right on the road.
 In 30 metres, go left over an easily missed stile, and veer right across the field beyond to another stile in the corner.
 Carry on along a fenced in path around a field.

-- Cross a track, and go over a stile into the next field, and slant up across it to a stile at the top of the field.
-Carry on uphill beyond it, and at the far end of this field, cross a stile and turn left into a large field, with the escarpment now visible to your right
+- Cross a track, and go over a stile into the next field, and bear right up across it to a stile at the top of the field.
+Carry on uphill beyond it, and at the far end of this field, cross a stile and turn left into a large field, with the escarpment now visible to your right.

 - Keep on along the left hand edge of this field, parallel to the escarpment.
-Half way along the next field, slant diagonally right across the field to a stile about 150 metres from its left hand corner.
+Just beyond half way along the next field, by a footpath signpost on the left, bear diagonally right across the field to a metal gate (may be temporary) about 150 metres from its left hand corner.

-- Carry on across the next field towards the trees.
+- Carry on across the next two fields towards some trees.
 At the far end of this field you reach a gate.
 Beyond this, go right (not straight ahead, which seems more obvious) up a car wide track that starts to climb uphill.

 - In 60 metres, take the path that goes left off this track, directly uphill, passing a hollow to your left.
 The path curves left around the top of the hollow, and flattens out for a while.
 But it soon starts to climb - relentlessly and steeply - and eventually brings you up to Chanctonbury Ring, an ancient hillfort now covered in trees.